granthbr/mule-ee/README.md

 ===============

 This project contains a Dockerfile for the deployment and packaging of a standalone Mule ESB Enterprise with Docker.
-This build is specific to Mule version 4.2.
-Mule 4.2 to come soon.
+This build is specific to Mule version 4.2.0.

 Preparing the Docker base image
 ---------------